GfSE/SAF-Specification/developing-saf/viewpoints/System-Use-Case-Viewpoint.md

 ## Example
 ![System-Use-Case-Viewpoint-primary-example.svg](../../diagrams/vp-examples/System-Use-Case-Viewpoint-primary-example.svg)
 ## Purpose
-The System Use Case Viewpoint provides an outside view on the system functionality from the perspective of the System Users and contributes to the definition of System Requirements and System Usage.
+The System Use Case Viewpoint provides an outside view on the system functionality from the perspective of the system users and contributes to the definition of system requirements and system usage.
 The intended system use may be captured as free-text use case description, as well as storytelling approach on a coarse level of detail.
-The main System Exchange Partners participating in the intended system use are identified.
-System Use Cases are related to a specific System Context.
+The main system exchange partners participating in the intended system use are identified.
+System use cases are related to a specific system context.
 ## Applicability
-The System Use Case Viewpoint supports the "Stakeholder Needs and Requirements Definition Process", and "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.2, §2.3.5.3] and contributes to the identification of both System Function and System Functional Interface.
+The System Use Case Viewpoint supports the "Stakeholder Needs and Requirements Definition Process" and the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.2, §2.3.5.3] and contributes to the definition of the system boundary and the identification of the expected system function.
 ## Presentation
 A use case diagram featuring model elements representing System Use Cases, System Context, and System Context Elements.
 Note: System Use Case pre- and postconditions shall be represented either by callout or compartment notation.